 |White Privilege/ Male Privilege||Peggy McIntosh, “White Privilege and Male Privilege: A Personal Account of Coming to See Correspondences Through Work in Women’s Studies” (1988); “White Privilege: Unpacking the Invisible Knapsack” (1989).|

-In 2013, DSM V formally expanded the PTSD framework to first responders, survivors of disasters or sexual assault, etc. Months later, Oberlin issues a statement requiring trigger warnings on course material for sensitive topics (2013 Sexual Offense Resource Guide).
+In 2013, DSM V formally expanded the PTSD framework to first responders, survivors of disasters or sexual assault, etc. Months later, Oberlin issues a statement insisting upon trigger warnings on course material for sensitive topics (2013 Sexual Offense Resource Guide).
 This was walked back after widespread opposition and condemnation.
-Nonetheless, in 2014, UC Santa Cruz student senate passes a resolution demanding trigger warnings in courses.
+Nonetheless, in 2014, UC Santa Barbara student senate passes a resolution demanding trigger warnings in courses discussing sensitive material.

 In short, literally none of this stuff is actually new.
 Indeed, as Oliver Traldi has pointed out, the entire contemporary debate around ‘free speech’ and ‘political correctness’ bears an uncanny likeness to 1990s controversies on these same topics.
 Perhaps George Santayana was right when he declared that those who cannot remember the past are condemned to repeat it.

 Nonetheless, even in a world where people were less myopic, there would be virtue in seeing all of these concepts and approaches – along with their histories – side-by-side.
 Patterns and lessons emerge which can help inform subsequent efforts at reforming institutions of higher learning (like Heterodox Academy).
 For instance: